agata-sm/CRISPR-pooled-RSL/README.md

 * MAGeCK

-These dependencies will be included in a singularity container when it's ready.
+These dependencies are included in a singularity containers, please see section *Containers*

 ## Usage